ysk3a/spring-security-tutorial/readme.md

   - there might be an error if the security config class did not have authentication provider method when you try to log in using an existing user
   - Recall we defined UserDetailService that talks to the db and validate the user, but we need an authenticationProvider to talk to the UserDetailService
     - We need to provide to AuthenticationProvider the user detail service and password encoder.
 Given that, AuthenticationProvider will talk to UserDetails and generate UserDetails object and set to it. (?)
-- In Spring Security 3.0 we need to manually create all the beans (sometimes AuthenticationManager as well) that we set in SecurityConfig class
+- In Spring Boot 3.0 we need to manually create all the beans (sometimes AuthenticationManager as well) that we set in SecurityConfig class

+## youtube.com/watch?v=NcLtLZqGu2M
+- Before continuing with the video, copied the git repo into here and removed other files.
+Setting up MySQL for spring boot application to run by starting the mysql server (in Windows10 in services window)
+  - open mysql workbench or whatever dbm application to see changes.
+- Some collections of notes from online:
+  - You don't want to use @Data as this generates equals, hashCode and toString methods, which in the case of jpa entities should be hand generated.
+    - stackoverflow.com/questions/34241718/lombok-builder-and-jpa-default-constructor
+- Anyway, to run this example before the jwt addition:
+  - we need to have mysql with the database 'jwttutorial' ready, and we have mysql setup with mysql's username and password to root and admin for demo purposes
+    - normally you would put username and password as env variables to not expose these secret values
+  - I could not figure out how to add dummy values on spring boot startup so the pre-setup would be to use some rest client to add users.
+    - I used Bruno/postman and created a new http request with POST url of (`http://`)(`localhost:8080/products/new`) with body containing json attributes of `UserInfo` without id.
+    - Now you can access certain endpoints using the credentials depending on the authorization (roles) levels.
+- Not to be confused, we would normally have a UserInfoController for addition of new user instead of having that endpoint in Products.
+This is just following the videos.